 Want some amazing grilled ribs without marinating for hours or cooking half of the day?
 I know that around an hour isn't as quick as some would think, but it is compared to a 4 hour cook time!
 These ribs are so easy and use a simple dry rub with some fresh lime juice.

-This recipe is for St Louis style ribs cooked on a gas grill.
+Ready to learn how to cook St Louis style ribs on a gas grill?

 How to make grilled ribs quick and easy

 First thing is to pull the rack of St Louis style ribs out of the fridge, remove it from the packaging and place it on a surface like a large cutting board.
 I recommend keeping the fat on it to help keep the meat tender.

 If you are removing the membrane, do it before putting the seasonings on it.

 Once you place it on the surface, rub the juice from the lime over both top and bottom of the ribs.
 Next rub the minced garlic and dry rub all over the ribs - top and bottom.
 Let them sit for about 15 minutes (a little longer is ok.)